Leesa’s Chronic Lymphocytic Leukemia (CLL) Story

 I had just bought a new house with my new husband.
 I’d be like, “That’s just an extravagant, expensive weekend.
 I can’t do that.”
 The diagnosis made me say, “I’m going, I can do it.
 It’s not really that big of a deal.”

 There were a lot of moments like that, but that one really stands out in my mind.
 You just have to put it behind you and enjoy all the days.
 It’s just something that switches within your own brain.

 What support is important from people in your life?

 I think you’ll find out pretty early on who’s able to kind of understand it and be supportive to you, and who’s not.
 Sadly, it doesn’t mean they’re a bad person or anything.
 They might want to try to sell you this product that they sell.
 “This is amazing, and it’s going to get rid of your cancer.”
-Or they might say, “You should go on this kind of diet,” or that kind of thing.
-Or the people who just don’t understand and say, “Well, my aunt had it, and she lived to be 90,” or that kind of thing.
+They might say, “You should go on this kind of diet,” or that kind of thing.
+The people who just don’t understand say, “Well, my aunt had it, and she lived to be 90,” or that kind of thing.